imineti/Unity-UWP-Subscriptions/README.md

 If you feel lead to buy me a beer or a pizza my paypal is kperil94@gmail.com and my cashapp is £STR4NGEWAYS
 \
 \
+Instructions:
+\
-Make sure to place the MicrosoftStoreSubscription.cs script somewhere in your project where it can be referenced by the assembly
+Place the MicrosoftStoreSubscription.cs script in your project
 \
 \
 In your code create a reference to a new instance of the MicrosoftStoreSubscription Class and create some strings for your UWP subscription product ID's, you also need some bools to check if subscribed